2859 N. Meridian St.

-When there are substantial damages at stake after a personal injury, you’ll like file a claim with your insurance company.
+When there are substantial damages at stake after a personal injury, you’ll likely file a claim with your insurance company.
 Receiving the right amount of compensation could cover medical bills, any judgments against you, attorney’s fees, and damages for stress and anxiety.

-If your insurance company refuses or doesn’t honor your request for hard copies of communication, send your insurance company a certified letter detailing the tactics they were using against you, and request that a receipt be returned.
+If your insurance company refuses or doesn’t honor your request for hard copies of communication, send your insurance company a certified letter detailing the tactics they were using against you and request that a receipt be returned.
 The simple fact that the letter exists in their possession could be enough fuel to get them to cooperate and work fairly with you.
-If not, you might consider contacting the Indiana Department of Insurance to file a complaint.
+If not, you might consider contacting the Indiana Department of Insurance (IDOI) to file a complaint.

 Even if your case is taken over by someone in the IDOI, this person cannot act as your attorney.
 Plus, working with the IDOI could be a lengthy process.
-To avoid hefty back and forth communication, you might consider hiring an insurance bad faith attorney.
+To avoid hefty back and forth communication, you might consider hiring an insurance attorney.
 They will likely handle the claim process at a much faster pace.
 What’s more, an attorney will be more involved in your individual case and work with you one-on-one to get the compensation you deserve.